Hot Springs & History 7 Day Self-Guided Tour Tour Information

 The deposit is treated as a part of the tour price.
 Payment of the balance will be reminded by email, which is generally 5 weeks prior to the tour departure date.

-For credit card payment, we use Flywire, which will incur an additional transaction fee of 1.5%.
+For credit card payment or domestic bank transfer converted to your own currency, we use Flywire, which will incur an additional transaction fee of 1.5%.

 How far ahead should I book this tour?#